Corker Answers Trump's Endorsement Tweet By Calling The White House A 'Day Care'

 It's a shame the White House has become an adult day care center.
 Someone obviously missed their shift this morning.— Senator Bob Corker (@SenBobCorker) October 8, 2017

 In what has been widely perceived as an effort to save face, Trump claimed that Corker had "begged" the president to endorse him for re-election, but that Trump had turned him down.
-According to president, that refusal is what ultimately led to the high-ranking senator's September announcement that he would not seek another term.
+According to the president, that refusal is what ultimately led to the high-ranking senator's September announcement that he would not seek another term.

 "Senator Bob Corker 'begged' me to endorse him for re-election in Tennessee.
 I said 'NO' and he dropped out (said he could not win without my endorsement).
 He also wanted to be Secretary of State, I said 'NO THANKS.'
 He is also largely responsible for the horrendous Iran Deal!"